Magyartanulas/magyartanulas.github.io/coverb_separation.md

 `Challenge!`

-Arrange these words into a sentence that puts focus on `észak`.
+Arrange these words into a sentence that puts focus on `ötször`.
 Decide if the coverb should be separated.

 * ügyetlen
 * ötször